renan-org/dev-trainign-aug6/_slides/06-JessadaViratitinan.md

 ---
 layout: slide
 title: "Welcome to our slide deck!"
-Jumbo: "Helloo we are SOMIC APAC"
+Jumbo: "Hello we are SOMIC APAC"
 ---

 Caption here